 HEVs are not a very ‘green’ option.
 They are still internal combustion engine cars and pollute as all other internal combustion engine cars do.

-The adjective “self-charging” has appeared recently in adverts for HEVs.
+The adjective “self-charging” regularly appears in adverts for HEVs.
 We explain what this means here.

 Charging times are therefore quicker in a PHEV than a BEV.

 PHEVs are much better for the environment than HEVs if you normally only drive up to about 30 miles a day.
 Beyond 30 miles, most PHEVs run out of battery, and you are back to the polluting internal combustion engine.

 However, if you drive a PHEV, please consider other EV drivers who have 100% electric cars (BEVs).

 Good PHEV etiquette is often not to plug into the motorway charger, as you might be blocking a BEV that really needs to charge.